+Quality Control Measures to address projects that disturb more than 50 acres.

+(4) Final Criteria

-- (II) Alternatively, the Co-Permittees may revise the Ventura County Technical Guidance Manual for Stormwater Quality Control Measures to address projects that disturb more than 50 acres. - (3) Final Criteria - (A) The permittees shall develop and implement watershed specific HCPs no later than 180 days after the completion of the SMC HCS. - (i) The HCP shall identify: - (I) Stream classifications - (II) Flow rate and duration control methods - (III) Sub-watershed mitigation strategies - (IV) Stream restoration measures, which will maintain the stream and tributary Erosion Potential at 1 unless an alternative value can be shown to be protective of the natural drainage systems from erosion, incision, and sedimentation that can occur as a result of flow increases from impervious surfaces and damage stream habitat in natural drainage system tributaries - (B) The HCP shall contain the following elements: - (i) Hydromodification Management Standards - (ii) Natural Drainage Areas and Hydromodification Management Control Areas - (iii) New Development and Redevelopment Projects subject to the HCP - (iv) Description of authorized Hydromodification Management Control BMPs - (v) Hydromodification Management Control BMP Design Criteria. - (vi) For flow duration control methods, the range of flows to control for, and goodness of fit criteria - (vii) Allowable low critical flow, Q_c, which initiates sediment transport - (viii) Description of the approved Hydromodification Model. - (ix) Any alternate Hydromodification Management Model and Design - (x) Stream Restoration Measures Design Criteria - (xi) Monitoring and Effectiveness Assessment - (xii) Record Keeping - 4.
-Water Quality Mitigation Criteria draft Tentative Order Ventura County Municipal Separate Storm Sewer System Permit
+- (A) The Permittees shall develop and implement watershed specific HCPs no later than (180 days) after the completion of the SMC HCS. - (i) The HCP shall identify: - (I) Stream classifications - (II) Flow rate and duration control methods - (III) Sub-watershed mitigation strategies - (IV) Stream restoration measures, which will maintain the stream and tributary Erosion Potential at 1 unless an alternative value can be shown to be protective of the natural drainage systems from erosion, incision, and sedimentation that can occur as a result of flow increases from impervious surfaces and damage stream habitat in natural drainage system tributaries - (B) The HCP shall contain the following elements: - (i) Hydromodification Management Standards - (ii) Natural Drainage Areas and Hydromodification Management Control Areas - (iii) New Development and Redevelopment Projects subject to the HCP - (iv) Description of authorized Hydromodification Management Control BMPs - (v) Hydromodification Management Control BMP Design Criteria. - (vi) For flow duration control methods, the range of flows to control for, and goodness of fit criteria - $\begin{tabular}{ll} \begin{tabular}{ll} (vii) & Allowable low critical flow, $Q_c$, which initiates sediment transport \\ \end{tabular}$ - (viii) Description of the approved Hydromodification Model. - (ix) Any alternate Hydromodification Management Model and Design - (x) Stream Restoration Measures Design Criteria - (xi) Monitoring and Effectiveness Assessment - (xii) Record Keeping - (C) The HCP shall be deemed in effect upon Executive Officer approval.

+4. Water Quality Mitigation Criteria